severalnines/ansible-clustercontrol/README.md

     - { role: severalnines.clustercontrol, tags: controller }
 ```

 The above is similar to the standard ClusterControl installation using ``install-cc`` script available in our website.
+Once the playbook is executed, open ClusterControl UI at http://{ClusterControl_host}/clustercontrol and create the admin user by using email address and password.

 ### Install ClusterControl with automatic deployment